Bloom: Designing for LLM-Augmented Behavior Change Interactions: Limitations

 Our recruitment procedure aimed for broad demographic coverage, requiring over 2,000 screening responses to enroll 54 participants.
 Although our sample had adequate diversity along gender, age, and race/ethnicity, participants had higher educational attainment and income levels compared to the general population.
 This likely reflects our requirements for owning an iPhone and Apple Watch~\cite{jamalova2019comparative} as well as the significant time commitment required for participation~\cite{kouaho2024socioeconomic}.
 While automated health coaching has the potential to particularly benefit individuals experiencing greater barriers to PA, often linked to lower socioeconomic status (SES)~\cite{wagstaff2002poverty}, future research that specifically engages with low-SES populations is necessary to realize this potential and prevent intervention-generated inequalities~\cite{veinot2018good}.
 This may involve community-based recruitment procedures and/or relaxing device ownership requirements.

 Lastly, the Bloom system itself had technological limitations.
-We did not explore more advanced agent designs involving finetuning~\cite{mantena2025fine, khasentino2025personal}, multi-agent systems~\cite{merrill2024transforming}, or reasoning models~\cite{jaech2024openai, guo2025deepseek}.
-While our summary-based memory module was well within the model's context limit, even for users that chatted daily (<3,500 tokens), more sophisticated memory systems (e.g., \cite{park2023generative}) could additionally have improved performance.
+We did not explore more advanced agent designs involving finetuning~\cite{mantena2025fine, khasentino2025personal}, multi-agent systems~\cite{merrill2026transforming}, or reasoning models~\cite{jaech2024openai, guo2025deepseek}.
+While our summary-based memory module was well within the model's context limit, even for users that chatted daily (<3,500 tokens), more sophisticated memory systems (e.g.,~\cite{park2023generative}) could have improved performance.
 Given the promising initial feedback we received on our prompt-based approach, we considered it sufficient for generating design insights.
 Moreover, advanced improvements would have required significant development and/or data collection efforts without clear evidence of user need or interaction requirements.
 We also did not explore all possible LLM-augmented behavior change interactions, such as social features or gamification.
-Nevertheless, we believe that qualitative context can be informative for a broad range of interactions and is a valuable exploration for future work.